-Contact the vaccination provider of your choice directly from the map above to schedule an appointment for your vaccine.
+Contact the vaccine provider of your choice directly from the map above to schedule an appointment for your vaccine.

 You will receive a vaccination card that tells you which COVID-19 vaccine you received, the date you received it, and where you received it.
-The card also will remind you to return for a second dose.
+The card also will remind you to return for a second dose if needed.

 Learn more about how to prepare for your vaccine.

-Step 4: Be Sure to Get Both Doses
+Step 3: Be Sure to Get Follow-Up Doses

 The Moderna and Pfizer COVID vaccines are administered in two doses.
 You will have to return to your vaccination provider to get the second dose of the vaccine before you are done being vaccinated.

 If you received the Johnson & Johnson vaccine, you are fully protected after one dose.

 People who are older than 50 or immunocompromised may be eligible for a third dose.

 Pennsylvanians ages 5 and older are eligible for booster doses of vaccine once they are fully vaccinated against COVID-19.